freemansoft/NFRs/README.md

 ## Generic NFR Attributes Template
 Some teams create a set of NFRs in a table.
 Each row in the table is an individaul NFR.
 Each column is an attribute of the NFR.

 This table has 5 columns.
-There is the category/sub-category.
-The definition and implementation.
-The validation method.
+* There is the category/sub-category.
+* The NFR definition and implementation.
+* A method for validationg that the NFR is implemented

+In tabular for we have the following.

 | Category                              | Sub-Category                      | Requirement Definition     | Possible Implementation (opt)                         | Validation Method                       |
 | ------------------------------------- | --------------------------------- | -------------------------- | ----------------------------------------------------- | --------------------------------------- |